pellcorp/creality-wiki/docs/eddyng.md

 ## Experimental Status

+!!! warning
-So this feature has just been released and its under active development from vvuk over at https://github.com/vvuk/eddy-ng/, so there are likely to be gotchas and issues, please bare that in mind.
+    This feature has just been released and it is under active development from vvuk over at https://github.com/vvuk/eddy-ng/, so there are likely to be gotchas and issues, please bare that in mind.
+Its likely you will be required to reflash your eddy a few times before things settle down to just python klipper updates.

 ## Where can I get help?